-you have everything you need for your written test?
-Use this checklist to prepare for r visit: have made a Class D written test appointment. have completed the online pre-application at dps.mn.gov/mydvs no more than 30 days before my appointment. have the required identification (see page 9). 🛄 i know my Social Security number if I am eligible for one. have money to pay the fees.
-If ur nder 18 years of age: am at least 15 years old. a p have my certificate of enrollment ("Blue Card") proving that I completed classroom instruction and am signed up for behind-the-wheel instruction; or I have my certificate of enrollment ("Pink Card") proving that I am enrolled in a concurrent driver education course and have completed the first L5 classroom hours. 🔲 li f completed, I have the Supplemental Parental Curriculum completion certificate. t My parent, court-appointed guardian, county-appointed foster parent or the director of the transitional living program I am residing in will sign and approve my application.
-If someone other than my parent will sign, I have the appropriate documentation.
-Ro ad test checklist you have everything you need for your road test?
-Use this checklist to prepare for your visit have made a road test appointment. have completed the online pre-application at dps.mn.gov/mydvs no more than 30 days before my appointment. have a licensed driver who will accompany me to my road test.
-I understand that if I do not have licensed driver with me, my road test may be cancelled.
-1 have my valid instruction permit to give to the examiner. will provide a vehicle in safe working condition for the test: - Doors must open from the inside and outside. - Seat belts must work properly. - Headlights, taillights, brake lights and turn signals must work. - - Vehicle registration must be current or have a 60-day permit.
+This information can be made available in alternative formats to individuals with disabilities.
+For assistance, call: 651-297-3298 or (TTY) 651-282-6555 you have everything you need for your written test.
+Ose this ecklist to prepare for your visit: I have made a Class D written test appointment.
+I have completed the online pre-application at drive.mn.gov , no mo ore than 30 days before my appointment.
+I have the required identification (see pages 4-6).
+I know my Social Security number (SSN) if I am eligible for one I have money to pay the fees.
+If u under 18 years of age: I am at least 15 years old.
+I have my certificate of enrollment ("Blue Card") proving that I completed classroom instruction and am signed up for behind- the-wheel instruction; or I have my certificate of enrollment ("Pink Card") proving that I am enrolled in a concurrent driver education course and have completed the first 15 classroom hours. am oth If completed, I have the Supplemental Parental Curriculum completion certificate.
+My parent, court-appointed guardian, county-appointed ter parent or the director of the transitional living program I residing in will sign and approve my application.
+If someone ter than my parent will sign, I have the appropriate cumentation.
+Ro oad Test Checklist you have everything you need for your road test?
+Use this ecklist to prepare for your visit: I have made a road test appointment.
+I have completed the online pre-application at drive.mn.gov, no more than 30 days before my appointment.
+I have my valid instruction permit to give to the examiner.
+I will provide a vehicle in safe working condition for the test: Doors must open from the inside and outside.